zwang695/alexa-skills-list/skills/B01BMUU6JQ/README.md

 Update: The Magic Door has a new story.
 Survive a dragon encounter and find the tools you'll need to save the wizard.
 Now with hundreds of scenes and thousands of paths!

-The Magic Door is an Alexa-powered choose your own adventure with original stories.
+The Magic Door is an Alexa-powered interactive adventure with original stories.
 You can tell Alexa what choices to make as you navigate a forest, a garden, or an ancient temple.
 You can find hidden items, solve riddles, and help magical creatures.
 You can also find magical items to get a prize!

 ***